 Paul’s instructions instead told them their ideas of marriage were completely wrong.
 Husbands were to look on their wives the way they looked on themselves, as inseparable parts of themselves, and they were to love and care for their wives the way they love and care for themselves.
 This radical notion is not only traceable to Genesis but also to the relationship Jesus has with his people under the New Covenant, as Paul made explicit in this same passage:

 After all, no one ever hated their own body, but they feed and care for their body, just as Christ does the church … .
 (Ephesians 5:29.)

 If you read “head” as “leader” in verse 23, then verse 29 seems oddly out of context except perhaps as leaders are responsible for feeding and caring for subordinates.
-But there would be no need to mention being joined together (and no need to mention love, for that matter) in the earlier verses; leaders have been responsible for their subordinate long before Christianity came along.
+But there would be no need to mention being joined together (and no need to mention love, for that matter) in the earlier verses; leaders have been responsible for subordinates long before Christianity came along.

 But since “head” means joined together inseparably, the verse fits the context quite well.
 Husbands were told not to look on their wives as chattel, but as persons to love.
 Husbands are joined to wives just as Jesus and the church are joined, and since Jesus loves his church then husbands are to love their wives.
 It was completely radical to people in a place like ancient Ephesus, and continues to sound radical in some modern cultures and subcultures as well.

 But it’s the way Christians are to live.

 Husbands as leaders?
 That is less than God’s calling for marriage.
 Wives and husbands joined in the same love known by Jesus and the church?
 This is marriage that is truly biblical.